Ben10164/CPSC-351/Unit_1.md

        * $S \rarr ASA|aB|a$ (keep the variable, but add a new rule without the value that might be lambda)
        * $A \rarr B|S$
        * $B \rarr b$
-   2. Elimated the thing that pointed to $B$
+   2. Eliminated the thing that pointed to $B$
        * $S_0 \rarr S$
        * $S \rarr ASA|aB|a|SA|AS$
 3. Remove the unit rules